TSiu88/madlibs-cs/README.md

 * Journal Discussion
 * Warm up questions for the day
 * Madlibs project
+* Sharing servers to view UI in browser
+* Discover Git Mob to add co-authors into Git commits

-* Struggles with: Sharing browsers/servers to view the UI
+* Struggles with: Sharing browsers to view the UI, Adding CSS to a C# project

 ## Description